 An interface similar to XP classic search (but better) would be a really helpful addition to Windows 7 – a shame that Microsoft haven’t included one.
 To add such advanced functionality in a simple interface you will need to install a program designed to do just that – step forward Agent Ransack…

 Agent Ransack is a free file searching utility program which is small, quick and easy to use – especially if you remember back to XP Search, although it is far more comprehensive than that and has a modern look.
 It works on all Windows versions from 2000 up to and including Windows 7 – 32bit and 64bit versions are available.

 It includes searching for popular Office formats e.g. MS Office and OpenOffice, uses fast multi threaded searching and has minimal impact on system performance – unlike the integrated Windows 7 Search which relies on file indexing.
 Using Agent Ransack you can quickly browse file search contents without having to open up each file and it offers easy to use Boolean searches.

-Download – Agent Ransack can be downloaded from the developer here – choose the 32bit or 64bit version to match your version of Windows (see is my Windows 32bit or 64bit) if unsure.
+Download – Agent Ransack can be downloaded from the developer here as a single installer – no need to know if your Windows 64bit or 32bit.
 For best results when searching Microsoft Office files, make sure you have installed the latest filter pack from Microsoft here.